 All students regardless of status will be notified of the requirement via their my.wheaton e-mail account.
 No personal e-mail addresses will be used after students have been accepted.

-First year international students (including Canadian students) who are visa holders are required to enroll in Student Health Insurance Plan provided by Gallagher Student Health for the first full year of their study.
+First year non-immigrant visa status students (including Canadian students) who are visa holders are required to enroll in Student Health Insurance Plan provided by Gallagher Student Health for the first full year of their study.
 Also any dependents who are residing with the student in the United States are required to enroll in the Student Health Insurance Plan.
 Foreign plans and travel policies are not accepted as they are not considered comparable coverage and do not meet the Wheaton College health insurance requirements.

-International visa holder students who are 0 credit hours due to master theses/doctoral dissertation continuation residing in the United States, and who are completing this work on or off campus are required to show health insurance and will be billed automatically.
+Non-immigrant visa status students who are 0 credit hours due to master theses/doctoral dissertation continuation residing in the United States, and who are completing this work on or off campus are required to show health insurance and will be billed automatically.
 They may waive with a PPACA compliant plan contingent it meets all of the Wheaton College health insurance requirements.

 Students for whom Student Health Insurance is optional: